SergVassiliev/molmodsim-md-theory-lesson-novice/_episodes/08-barostats.md

 ### 1. Weak coupling methods
 #### Berendsen pressure bath coupling.
 Berendsen barostat is conceptually similar to Berendsen thermostat.
 This thermostat is available in all simulation packages.
-To regulate pressure this algorithm changes the volume by an increment proportional to the difference between the internal pressure and pressure in a weakly coupled bath.
+To regulate pressure the algorithm changes the volume by an increment proportional to the difference between the internal pressure and the target pressure of a weakly coupled bath.
 Berendsen thermostat is very efficient in equilibrating the system.
 However, it does not sample the exact NPT statistical ensemble.
 Often pressure fluctuations with this barostat are smaller then they should be.
 It is also known that this algorithm induces artifacts into simulations of inhomogeneous systems such as aqueous biopolymers or liquid/liquid interfaces.
 {: .self_study_text :}
 - Conceptually similar to Berendsen thermostat.
 - Available in all simulation packages.